Ross Friedman (soccer): Maccabiah Games

 In 2013 Friedman helped Team USA capture the gold medal at the 2013 Maccabiah Games in Israel, leading the tournament in assists.
 He scored on his penalty kick in the overtime shootout in the championship against Argentina.
 He said playing in the 2013 Maccabiah Games "was the best and coolest experience in my whole soccer career."

 Professional career

 Friedman signed as a Homegrown Player with Columbus Crew on January 8, 2014.
 He was loaned out to their USL Pro affiliate Dayton Dutch Lions in March 2014.
 On November 18, 2014, the Crew declined his option.

 Friedman then played a short while for an Israeli club in southern Tel Aviv.
 In 2015, a significant injury forced him to retire.

 After soccer

-Friedman then began a career in real estate, working first for Rockbridge, a private investment firm specializing in hospitality investments, from 2015-18.
+Friedman then began a career in real estate, working first for Rockbridge, a private investment firm specializing in hospitality investments, from 2015 to 2018.
 In 2018 he and some partners started Main + High Investments, a private equity and real estate firm in Columbus.